“Summer afternoon – summer afternoon; to me those have always been the two most beautiful words in the English language,” Henry James wrote.

 Learn a New Sport

 Whether learning a certain sport was a childhood dream or something that catches your fancy as an adult, it’s never too late to learn a new sport.
 Of course, if you’re older, get medical clearance from your doctor, be safe, and use common sense.
-Maybe you’ll want to continue the excitement of the World Cup by joining an adult soccer league or try hockey or cricket.
+Maybe you’ll want to continue the excitement of the World Cup by joining an adult soccer league or bet on IPL, try hockey or cricket.
 Take advantage of hiking and kayaking trips that combine physical activity with luxuries such as gourmet food and comfortable tents.
 Learn to surf, golf, mountain bike, or scuba dive.
 You’ll get into shape, learn new skills, increase your confidence, make new friends, and expand your horizons.

 Connect with Nature